QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**To modify a shell:**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{% highlight bash %}shellfoundry extend <URL/path-to-shell>{% endhighlight %}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The path can be a URL to the Shell's source code on [Quali Community's Integrations](https://community.quali.com/integrations) page or the filesystem path (prefixed by `local:./`) to the extracted source code folder.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The path can be a URL to the source code of the shell's desired release on [Quali Community's Integrations](https://community.quali.com/integrations) page or the filesystem path (prefixed by `local:./`) to the extracted source code folder:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**To create a new shell based on a specific shell standard:**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{% highlight bash %}shellfoundry new <Shell-name> --template <template>{% endhighlight %}